theodi/octopub/README.md

 # Octopub

-A Rails app that provides a simple and frictionless way for users to publish data on Github.
+[Octopub](http://octopub.io/) is a ruby-on-rails app that provides a simple and frictionless way for users to publish data easily, quickly and correctly on Github.

+## Summary of features

 More information is in the [announcement blog post](http://theodi.org/blog/removing-barriers-to-publishing-open-data).

-Live instance is running at [http://octopub.io/](http://octopub.io/)
+The live instance of Octopub is running at [http://octopub.io/](http://octopub.io/)

-## Required environment variables
+## Development

+### Requirements
+Ruby 2.4

+The application uses sidekiq for managing the background proccessing of data uploads.
+To use this functionality, install ```redis``` either by following the [instructions](https://redis.io/topics/quickstart) or if on macOS and using homebrew, run ```brew install redis``` and start a redis instance running with ```redis-server```.

 Octopub interfaces with a number of other services, including GitHub, AWS, Pusher etc so your .env file will require the following for dev, test and production.

+### Environment Variables

-Further details on setting this up are below.
+Further details on setting your .env file up with the required values are below.

 ```
 # Github Client ID